 Hiking also grows even more popular in fall and winter, and the ski resort at Winterplace, a drive of only 40 minutes south, attracts thousands of skiers to the region.

-Johnson says the 100-acre woodland resort at River Expeditions has become a popular getaway for winter vacations and continues to attract guests who enjoy off-season access to the nearby New River Gorge National River and Fayetteville’s legendary restaurants.
+Johnson says the 100-acre woodland resort at River Expeditions has become a popular getaway for winter vacations and continues to attract guests who enjoy off-season access to the nearby New River Gorge National Park and Preserve and Fayetteville's legendary restaurants.

 New River Gorge growing more popular as winter retreat